timothycdc/TOSS/site/content/docs.md

 ###### FIGURE 1.1 ↓
 ![Screenshot of Netlify CMS](../img/ins-1.png)

 Welcome to Netlify CMS!
 CMS, short for Content Management System, is a page where authors edit their posts before publishing them to a blog.
-If you've written on Wordpress blogs in the past, some of the features and words will sound familiar to you.
+If you've written on Wordpress blogs before in the past, some of the features and words will sound fleetingly familiar to you.

 [Figure 1.1]({{< relref "#figure-11-">}} ) shows what your homepage looks like.
-It shows a list of all the posts on the website, which are all editable.
+It displays a list of all the posts on the website, which are all editable.
 Now click 'New Post'.

 Fill in the initial details – I've included ample instructions on how not to go wrong.
 In the top menu you will find a setting to upload a cover image!
 See the [image]({{< relref "#images" >}}) section of this post for more details.